-NUR 635 Instructional Strategies (3 cr.)
+NUR 635 Innovative Strategies (3)

 Students will delve into the selection and application of instructional strategies for traditional and online learning environments.
 A variety of approaches for learning experiences in higher education, professional/staff development, and community programs for individuals or groups will be used.